-Some of the ideas the experts suggested included a special status or visa for people with ancestral links to Malaysia, or allowing dual citizenship for Malaysians.
+The ideas the experts suggested included a special status or visa for people with ancestral links to Malaysia, or allowing dual citizenship for Malaysians.

-Lily too cited citizenship as the biggest obstacle for her to return to Malaysia for good, saying there was no chance of her returning unless something changes.
+Lily, too, cited citizenship as the biggest obstacle for her to return to Malaysia for good, saying there is no chance of her returning unless something changes.

-"I've now got a family and I have children here, which makes it very complicated (to return) because they don't have dual nationality or anything of that sort," she said.
+"I've now got a family and I've got children here.
+This makes it very complicated (to return) because they don't have dual nationality or anything of that sort.

 "(If the government allows dual citizenship for my children), it would not close my options completely.
-I would actually explore returning more meaningfully," she added. - Bernama https://www.thestar.com.my/news/nation/2022/06/07/statistics-reveal-majority-of-malaysian-diaspora-are-women
+I would actually explore returning more meaningfully," she said.

+https://theworldnews.net/my-news/malaysian-women-who-went-abroad-for-studies-and-never-returned